Dr Jayne Glass

 Glass, J., Bryce, R., Combe, M., Hutchison, N., Price, M. F., Schulz, L., & Valero, D. E. (2018).
 Research on interventions to manage land markets and limit the concentration of land ownership elsewhere in the world.
 Scotland: Scottish Land Commission.

 Macdonald, C., Glass, J. and Creamer, E. (2017).
 What Is the Benefit of Community Benefits?
 Exploring local perceptions of the provision of community benefits from a commercial wind energy project.
 Scottish Geographical Journal, 133 (3-4), pp.172-191.

 Holland, J., Mc Morran, R., Morgan-Davies, C., Bryce, R., Glass, J., Pollock, M., McCracken, D., Glass, R., Woolvin, A. and Thomson, S. (2017) Meeting the Challenge of wild deer research to support delivery of sustainable deer management in Scotland.
 Report for Scottish Government, Scottish Natural Heritage and Forestry Commission Scotland.
 Project No. SCL/025/15.

-Glass, J. (2016, in press).
+Glass, J. (2016).
 Understanding sustainability in Scotland's uplands.
 In: Mansfield, L. (ed.), Managing Upland Resources - New Approaches for Rural Environmentalists, Whittles Publishing.

 Thomson, S., Moxey, A., Wightman, A., McKee, A., Miller, D., Brodie, E., Glass, J., Hopkins, J., Matthews, K., Thomson, K., Mc Morran, R. and Bryce, R. (2016).
 The impact of diversity of ownership scale on social, economic and environmental outcomes: Exploration and case studies.
 Final report to Scottish Government, CR/2014/19.